kadendavis866/CS321_Lab4/README.md

 DISCUSSION:

 A cache was implemented to help improve efficiency of the BTree.
-When testing with a cache size of 100 creating the btree took an average of
+When testing with a cache size of 100, creating the BTree took an average of 0.195 seconds in 10 tests, while creating  with a cache size of 500 took an average of 0.176 seconds in 10 tests.
-.195 seconds among 10 tests, while creating  with a cache size of 500 took an average of .176 seconds with 10 tests.
-While searching the BTree efficiency is also improved when searching using a larger cache.
-Searching with cache size 500 provides an average of .376 seconds, while size
+While searching, the efficiency of the BTree is also improved when searching using a larger cache.
+Searching with cache size 500 provides an average of 0.376 seconds, while size 100 has an average of 0.46 seconds.
+Both tests were run searching a BTree of degree
-100 has an average of .46 seconds.
-Both tests were run searching a BTree of degree 8 and sequence length 6.
-Using a cache at all greatly reduces the time the program take to run, using a cache of size 500 vs no cache for creating a BTree resulted in a 51% improvement from .34 seconds to .17 seconds.
+8 and sequence length 6.
+Using a cache for all the BTree nodes greatly reduces the time the program take to run.
+Using a cache of size 500 vs. no cache for creating a BTree cut the runtime in half -- from 0.34 seconds to 0.17 seconds.

 For the layout of the BTree on the disk, the BTree metadata was written at the front of the file followed by the list of BTreeNodes.
 The first 8 bytes are an address in the file which points to the root node.
 The next 4 bytes contain the degree of the BTree.
-Following that are the BTreeNodes which consist of the following: 1 byte to indicate if it is a leaf node, then a list of BTreeNode keys (DNA substrings converted to a 32 bit long), and finally a list of child node addresses(also longs).
+Following that are the BTreeNodes which consist of the following: 1 byte to indicate if it is a leaf node, then a list of BTreeNode keys (DNA substrings converted to a 64 bit long), and finally a list of child node addresses (also longs).
 Because we did not implement methods that required a pointer to the parent node, we did not include it in the file in order to save space.